Board of Directors

 Lauren Galvin (Dostaler) was born and raised in Neptune Beach and lives in Jacksonville with her husband, Tom, and 3 sons.

 Lauren graduated from Florida State University with a degree in English Literature and worked in sales for 10 years before starting her family.
 Lauren has always been an active member in her community.
-She has been on the Board of The Playgarden for three years, currently serving as Vice President.
-She served on the Spring River Committee while the school was still part of The Playgrden, and played a leading role in assisting with the separation of the two organizations in July 1, 2021.
+She served as Vice President of the Board of Directors of The Playgarden for two years.
+During that time, Lauren served on the Spring River Committee and played a leading role in assisting with the legal separation of the two organizations in July 1, 2021.

 Lauren is passionate about building a Waldorf community and providing a Waldorf Education for her children and for all families who want this opportunity.
 In her spare time, Lauren loves to cook from scratch, garden, sing, craft and read.